JaredReisinger/order-fetcher/README.md

 For this tool to be useful at all, you'll need to make sure the [WooCommerce API is enabled, and that you have a key and secret defined](https://docs.woocommerce.com/document/woocommerce-rest-api/).
 At present, `order-fetcher` only requires read-only access; it has no ability to make changes to the order information on your site.

-After installing `order-fetcher` (via `npm install -g order-fetcher`), create a config file at `~/.order-fetcher.json` for all of the WooCommerce sites you have:
+After installing `order-fetcher` (via `npm install -g order-fetcher`), you can run `orders config init` to create your initial configuration file.
+To do so manually, create a config file at `~/.order-fetcher.json` for all of the WooCommerce sites you have:

 ```json
 {